bagisto/bagisto/UPGRADE.md

 ```

-The method `getChannelLocaleInfo` which was in `CoreConfigField` trait, is used for showing that the field is locale based or channel based, which is completely removed as no need more, `getNameField`, `getValidations` and `getOptions` methods and its class properties moved same as into `packages/Webkul/Core/src/SystemConfig/ItemField.php` file which is handle via the `ItemField` class.
+The method `getChannelLocaleInfo`, which was in the `CoreConfigField` trait, has been completely removed as it is no longer needed.
+The `getNameField`, `getValidations`, and `getOptions` methods, along with their class properties, have been moved to the `packages/Webkul/Core/src/SystemConfig/ItemField.php` file, which is handled by the `ItemField` class.

 ```diff
 -    /**